Huntington’s Disease and Cannabinoids.

 Juvenile Huntington’s disease

 Juvenile Huntington’s disease is the most severe form of HD, with a more rapid progression and ten-year life expectancy.
 The later symptoms appear, the slower it progresses.
-If a child’s parent has HD, they have a 50% chance of developing it themselves.
+If a child’s parent has HD, they have a 50% chance of developing it themselves, so you can say that Huntington's disease genetics.
 Progressively worsening cognitive, motor, behavioral and psychiatric symptoms destroy the remaining life of HD patients.
 The apparent intractability of this disease makes Erin’s transformation all the more amazing.
 And what type of oil did Erin take?
 One rich in cannabidiol (CBD), the primary cannabinoid in hemp.
+It is one of the Huntington's disease treatment.

 The Endocannabinoid System and Huntington’s